Senegal votes in cliff-hanger run-off election

 "As we saw, the first round passed in good conditions and peacefully, and the results were accepted by all," he added, saying he hoped to "normalise relations" with Washington and Paris if he wins a new term.

-The election is the latest test for democracy in a region plagued by bloodshed and flawed polls, including Ivory Coast's which triggered a civil war last year.
+Wade is facing former ally and prime minister Macky Sall in an election broadly seen as the latest test for democracy in a region plagued by flawed polls and bloodshed.

 "If Senegal can vote peacefully, that would give a lesson in democracy for Mali," said Thijs Berman, head of the European Union election observer mission in Senegal.